Inherited Roth IRAs Are

 In higher-income regions where retirement account balances have compounded over decades, compressed distribution timelines can create additional coordination complexity for both retirees and beneficiaries.

 Inherited Roth IRA rules illustrate how planning complexity often emerges gradually.
-A structure that appears simple during accumulation years can evolve into a broader coordination issue involving beneficiaries, timing, trust design, distribution pressure, and long-term family objectives.
+A structure that appears simple during accumulation can evolve into a coordination issue involving beneficiaries, timing, trust design, distribution pressure, and long-term family objectives.

 Wealthspan planning is ultimately about understanding how financial structures behave not only across markets, but across generations, health transitions, family changes, and time itself.